hank9999/lede-compile-shell/README.md

 **You can fork or clone this repository and Config your own config**
-default config: default_x86_64 without pptp l2tp adblock but with qos frp ipv6
+default config: default_x86_64 without pptp l2tp adbyby xlnetacc zerotier but with qos frp ipv6
 other default_x86_64 config no change
 enjoy it